 According to a paper by Lysaker & Leonhardt, agency in mental illness recovery can involve creating meanings, asserting personal rights, and having a sense of ownership over one’s own thoughts, feelings, and actions.
 It can also mean being able to create and tell one’s own story.
 The authors wrote: “To be an agent is the result of the recognition and basic experience one has at an elemental bodily level which can be shared with and understood by other people.”

 When I started blogging almost two years ago, I was at a real low point in terms of agency.
 Between my illness and the impact of external circumstances, I felt like I had very little control and a very limited capacity to effect change.
 [Word of the day note: “effect” used as a verb means “to bring about”, and this is perhaps the first time I’ve ever used it in a sentence] I felt like I had been actively and repeatedly silenced.

-Blogging allowed me to tell my story.
+Blogging allowed me to share my story (visit this post for ideas on where to share your mental health story).
 In the process of telling, it gave me a greater sense of control and ownership.
 My illness is still present, and it still knocks me on my ass sometimes, but blogging has allowed for a sense of agency that brings the concept of recovery closer to within reach.